DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

-still show a 'low tolerance of viewing any results past the first page'.[^18] Statistical data released by Bing in 2013 show that 50 percent of users simply click the top result, while only “4-6 percent click the third result”.[^19] On the other hand, Keane, O’Brien and Smyth provided an empirical test by simulating a Google interface able to reverse the order of results, thus showing how people’s search is “partially biased”, even though users are sometimes able to detect the most relevant page even at the bottom of the list. [^20] In other words, the degree to which the use of search engines is biased is still to be proved.
+still show a 'low tolerance of viewing any results past the first page'.[^18] Statistical data released by Bing in 2013 show that 50 percent of users simply click the top result, while only '4-6 percent click the third result'.[^19] On the other hand, Keane, O’Brien and Smyth provided an empirical test by simulating a Google interface able to reverse the order of results, thus showing how people’s search is 'partially biased', even though users are sometimes able to detect the most relevant page even at the bottom of the list. [^20] In other words, the degree to which the use of search engines is biased is still to be proved.
 The bias,